Nellis Readiness Training - The Expeditionary Nurse

 Lt Col Jennifer Terrebonne, RN, BSN, SAMFE.
 Presenter has no relevant financial or non-financial relationship(s) relating to the course content or with ineligible companies to disclose.

-Disclosure: DHA J-7 staff, planners, authors, faculty, and content reviewers for this educational activity have no relevant financial or non-financial relationship(s) with ineligible companies to disclose.
+Disclosure: DHA J-7 staff, planners, authors, faculty, and content reviewers for this educational activity have no relevant financial or non-financial relationship(s) relating to the course content or with ineligible companies to disclose.

 Available Credit